xploitedd/si1-mssql-installation-guide/readme.md

 Warning 1: **In Windows replace all single-quotes with double-quotes** Warning 2: **In Linux you need to run this command with superuser** Warning 3: **Don't forget to replace the SA_PASSWORD with a strong password.
 If there's any error connecting to the container later on this may be the cause of such error.**

 Finally to start your SQL container you can simply run
 ```
 docker start sql
 ```
-Warning 1: **In Linux you need to run this command with superuser** To check that our container is running we can check by executing:
+Warning 1: **In Linux you need to run this command with superuser**

+To check that our container is running we can execute:
 ```
 docker ps
 ```
-Warning 1: **In Linux you need to run this command with superuser** If the container is not shown an error occurred and further research is required.
+Warning 1: **In Linux you need to run this command with superuser**

+If the container is not shown an error occurred and further research is required.
 Try searching about the `docker logs` command.
 (If the container is not running it will show by executing `docker ps -a`)
 ##### Accessing your DBMS
 To access your newly created SQL Server with DBeaver, for example, you can use the following connection details: